-Usually this means that you have to call mysql dump and export database somewhere on your disc.
-Although not a difficult task, it is error prone.
+Usually, this means that you have to call MySQL dump and export database somewhere on your disc.
+Although not a difficult task, it's error-prone.
 Where to export a database file, how to name it, and how will you remember why you exported a database?
 These are just some questions to think about and consider when exporting a database.
 This is where dix will help you to save time.

 When you install dix, you should first configure a directory where you will store your exported databases.

 After you have your directory set up, you can start exporting databases.
 But, you first have to decide whether you want to type database username and password every time you are making an export, or do you want to save credentials and avoid typing them in the future.
 If you want to configure database credentials once, you can use the config command.

 Now, you are ready to export your first database.
 Since you have the database credentials stored in the application configuration, you can use the following command to export database: